 While Liberty has absolutely no notice of any impropriety in the actions of WPD as property manager or as purchaser, the opportunity exists for a conflict of interest.
-WPD, on the one hand, is trying to maximize value, as agent of the Receiver, but is also, on the other hand, a prospective purchaser, seeking to purchase at the lowest possible price.
+WPD, on the one hand, is trying to maximize value, as agent of the Receiver, but is also, on the other hand, a prospective purchaser, seeking to purchase at the lowest possible cost.
 What is disseminated affects price.
-What diligence is shared with potential bidders affects price.
 Therefore, Liberty believes that the property managers should not be deemed to be eligible bidders related to Liberty's Properties.